 AirSpace

-The huge modern hangar located to the left of the visitor center is dedicated to the history of British civil and military aviation and the Commonwealth.
-The Royal Flying Corps, established in 1912 as part of the British Army, was the UK’s first air force.
-In 1918 it turned into the RAF, the world’s first military aviation, independent from other armed forces.
+The large modern hangar situated on the left side of the visitor center is dedicated to the history of British civil and military aviation, as well as the Commonwealth.
+The Royal Flying Corps, which was established in 1912 as part of the British Army, was the UK’s first air force.
+In 1918, it became the RAF, the world’s first military aviation independent from other armed forces.

-At the beginning of WWI, Britain owned fewer than 150 aircraft, eventually 22,000.
-Here you can see exhibited also a de Havilland DH9, among the first planes to take off from Duxford and one of the oldest pieces of the museum.
+At the beginning of World War I, Britain only owned fewer than 150 aircraft, but eventually produced 22,000.
+You can also see a de Havilland DH9 on display, which was one of the first planes to take off from Duxford and one of the oldest pieces in the museum.

-During WWII more than 130,000 aircraft were built in the UK and Commonwealth, including the Avro Lancasters that were vital to victory.
+During World War II, more than 130,000 aircraft were built in the UK and Commonwealth, including the Avro Lancasters that were crucial to victory.
 For this reason, the Lancaster aircraft has a special tour to discover its history and technical features.

 The Lancaster on display at the IWM Duxford was built in Canada in December 1944 and was damaged during a training flight.
-Back in Canada it did rescue and maritime control duty for years.
-Saved from scrapping, it was purchased by a private individual and transported back to the UK in 1986, where it was sold to the museum.
+It then did rescue and maritime control duty for years.
+Saved from being scrapped, it was purchased by a private individual and transported back to the UK in 1986, where it was sold to the museum.

-But AirSpace area certainly does not end with the Lancaster.
-Next door stands a specimen of the legendary Concorde, also open for tours.
+But the AirSpace area does not end with the Lancaster.
+Next door stands a specimen of the legendary Concorde, which is also open for tours.
 This model was only used for flight and endurance tests.
-You’ll be surprise to discover how small it is, the interior is only 6 feet tall.
+You’ll be surprised to discover how small it is – the interior is only 6 feet tall.

-You can also climb aboard a BOAC airplane from the 1950s to check how flights were comfy in the past, before the advent of low-cost airlines and narrow seats.
+You can also climb aboard a BOAC airplane from the 1950s to see how flights were comfortable in the past, before the advent of low-cost airlines and narrow seats.
 Upstairs, in the AirSpace area, there is a large interactive space where you can find out how airplanes are made and why they fly.
 Just visiting this huge pavilion could take hours.

 Airfield